 A garden is grown and provides vegetables and fruit for the summer.
 Local wild berry bushes provide snacks and jams.
 We don't hunt and eat the wild animals though, but we do get fish from our local first nations at times.
 Also we may get some hens for our own free range eggs, sometime in the future.

-We keep a very friendly retreat dog here by the name of Belle.
-She is big enough to threaten a cougar but nice enough to be hugged by a dog lover.
-We realise not everyone likes dogs but remember she is here for our protection, if she barks it is for a reason.
-She knows when a bear has been around and can sense things as small as a mouse.
-We've given her the job of patrolling the property and protecting the people, so if you're going for a walk she just might tag along.
+We keep a very friendly retreat dog here.
+He is big enough to threaten a cougar but nice enough to be hugged by a dog lover.
+We realise not everyone likes dogs but remember he is here for our protection, if he barks it is for a reason.
+He knows when a bear has been around and can sense things as small as a mouse.
+We've given him the job of patrolling the property and protecting the people, so if you're going for a walk he just might tag along.
+But please don't walk him accross the bridge.
 To see a video of a bear in the area click BEAR VIDEO

 A popular feature of our community is the sawmill, one of Mark's favourite tools.
 There is such an abundance of trees in the area, just dealing with the dead fall is more than enough at times.
 Most of the lumber Mark cuts is used for the retreat buildings.
 Mark runs the sawmill as a side business and will even sell beams and lumber to the public at BCTIMBER.ca